Last updated: September 2022

 - Thrillers—I love pageturning thrillers, and want to work with people who want to build their careers around writing them.
 I’m really looking for a hook here.
-I love Gillian Flynn, Jessica Knoll, Lisa Jewell, and I’m excited to see what Samantha Downing and Wendy Heard write next.
+I love Gillian Flynn, Jessica Knoll, and Lisa Jewell.
 I would love to see a fresh take on the genre from a POV we haven’t seen featured as prominently.
-Some of my favorite thrillers include Luckiest Girl Alive, The Woman in Cabin 10, Final Girls, Sharp Objects, Dark Places, Then She Was Gone, and Hunting Annabelle.
+Some of my favorite thrillers include Luckiest Girl Alive, Verity, The Woman in Cabin 10, Final Girls, Sharp Objects, Dark Places, Then She Was Gone, and Hunting Annabelle.
 I would also love to see something more in the mystery category that has a cheeky tone and engaging voice like The Maid.

 - Romantic Comedies—I’d love to work on “frothy beach reads” that have both humor and heart.
 I love a strong voice + unique perspective.
 I really need a high concept commercial hook here.
 I welcome tropes of all stripes, especially enemies to lovers, slow burn/friends to lovers, fake relationships, and so on.
 I’d love to see some speculative rom coms too, like The Ex Hex.
 Some of my recent favorites include Beach Read, The Unhoneymooners, Real Men Knit, Maybe in Another Life, Read Between the Lines, The Rosie Project, Waiting for Tom Hanks, Not Like the Movies, The Proposal.

 - Speculative—I am looking for adult fiction with very light touches of magic/speculative elements such as magical realism, grounded fantasy, cozy fantasy, and rom coms.
 Think “a little bit of magic and a whole lot of heart” like The Inheritance of Orquídea Divina, The Very Secret Society of Irregular Witches, The House in the Cerulean Sea, When Women Were Dragons, and The Ex Hex.

 - Unique Format—I love stories that are told in unique formats, whether that be epistolary, e-epistolary (I loved Where’d You Go Bernadette), transcripts (like Daisy Jones & The Six), a unique POV (think Room), etc. If it’s slightly outside a traditional novel format or voice, send it my way!